Hobbies and interests

 WinnerBio

-I am a Freshman at The University of Alabama at Birmingham majoring in Biomedical Engineering PreMed.
+I am a Sophomore at The University of Alabama at Birmingham, majoring in Biomedical Engineering PreMed.
 I'm passionate about Science, how the brain works, helping people get well, community service, and mental health advocacy.
 I also enjoy playing basketball.
 Basketball helps me let go of anxiety and be calm.
-I'm involved in UAB First Impact which is a Leadership and Community Service organization.
+I'm active in UAB's intramural basketball program.
+I'm involved in UAB First Impact, which is a Leadership and Community Service organization.
+And I am a member of UAB's National Society of Leadership and Success.
 I aspire to be a Doctor of Medicine so I can help people get well physically, emotionally, and internally.

-I hope to offer my personal experience with Mental Health as a common ground for compassion when I meet my future Patients one day.
+As a future Physician, my experience as a mental health advocate and community volunteer will be a common ground for compassion and empathy when I meet my future Patients one day.
 Pursuing my Doctorate after obtaining my Biomedical Engineering Degree will help me pursue my passion for curing diseases while giving back to my community.

 Education